random-robbie/All-in-One-WP-Migration-Backup-Finder/README.md

 It will send around 52k requests so be prepared to get abused by the system admin for generating loads of 404 logs or it causing the log system to be hammered.

+It will not test the non vul versions and it will tell you to check a link if the backups are exposed any way.

 Needs Wfuzz installed!